bitwizeshift/actions-github/docs/issues-update-comment.md

     steps:
       # ...
       - name: Update comment on Issue
-        id: update-comment-on-issue # only necessary if using this action's output(s)
+        id: issues-update-comment # only necessary if using this action's output(s)
         uses: bitwizeshift/actions-github/issues/update-comment@v1
         with:
           # Required inputs